-An Independent Rating Review is an independent review of impairment ratings from any state to ensure the rating meets the standards set forth in either the 3rd, 4th, 5th, and 6th Editions of the AMA Guides to the Evaluation of Permanent Impairment, the statute, the rules, and any applicable Appeals Panel decisions.
-These reports assist the adjuster in meeting the Division-mandated timeframes, thus eliminating unnecessary financial exposure.
+An independent rating review (IRR) is an independent review of impairment ratings from any state to ensure the rating meets standards set forth in either the 3rd, 4th, 5th and 6th editions of the AMA Guides to the Evaluation of Permanent Impairment, the statute, the rules, and any applicable appeals panel decisions.
+These reports assist the adjuster in meeting the Texas Department of Insurance mandated timeframes.

 Board-certified specialists conduct Required Medical Examinations (RME) to the same high standards that control the Designated Doctor examinations.
 Assessments are clear, concise and accurate.
 Impairment ratings are conducted under the provisions of the 4th, 5th, and 6th Edition AMA Guides to the Evaluation of Permanent Impairment.

 The ECA is a great tool utilized early in the claim.
 It reviews the mechanism of injury; the findings at the time of the first examination, and assesses what is, and what is not part of the compensable injury.

 CFA provides a comprehensive medical record review; listing all disputes (per PLN-11), a full medical time line, return to work history (per DWC 73), previous DDE’s and RME’s, and a list of references including the ODG, MDA and Impairment guides.

 Medical records are placed in chronological order and summarized in accordance with selected goal oriented questions.
 The records and CFA are provided to the Designated Doctor in a prompt and efficient manner.
 As noted in the rule, 127.10, the designated doctor is required to read the summary, which ensures accuracy in the final report.